-The following statistics provided in compliance with the Federal Crime Awareness and Campus Security Act of 1990 and amended in 1992 and 1998, are for your information as part of the overall safety and security program.
+The following statistics are provided in compliance with the Federal Crime Awareness and Campus Security Act of 1990, which was amended in 1992 and 1998.
+These statistics are for your information as part of the overall safety and security program.
 This data reflects disclosure of certain incidents, as required by the law, that are reported to campus security authorities or local police agencies for the three calendar years preceding the year in which the report is disclosed.
 Statistics of crimes reported to pastoral or professional counselors are generally not included in this report, unless it is deemed appropriate to inform their clients of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure.

 Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling, public building, motor vehicle or aircraft, personal property of another, etc.

 An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.